libxengine/XEngine_StreamMedia/README.en.md

 ## Introduction
 c c++ 流媒体服务器
 c c++ streammedia server
-This is not a single-storage streaming media push stream server, but a protocol stream parsing service, need to be used with the streaming service, his main role is to parse the national standard protocol and other protocols of the streaming media protocol, and then packaged to push the stream to the specified streaming media server
+This is not a simple streaming media server, but a protocol stream parsing push streaming service, need to be used with the streaming service, his main role is to parse the national standard protocol and other protocols of the streaming media protocol, and then packaged to push the stream to the specified streaming media server
 can support JT1078, GB28181 and other protocol streams.
 Parsing these protocol streams, and then pushing them to a streaming server through RTMP protocol.
 Users can pull streams through the streaming server.
 It is a streaming protocol parsing collection, which can access any protocol devices to our server, and then packaged into RTMP protocol by our server to push the stream to the specified server.
 This is a cross-platform simple high-performance network licensing server, provides a complete demo code